pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

 Are you interested in becoming a sponsor for the Post-Quantum Cryptography Conference?
 For further details regarding sponsorship opportunities within the PKI Consortium and specifically for the PQC Conference, please [reach out to us](/sponsors/sponsor/).
 You can also [download the sponsorship brochure](pqc-conference-ams-sponsors.pdf) for comprehensive information and pricing of our sponsor packages.

 ## Agenda

+In addition to the schedule provided, individuals attending in person have the option to participate in a workshop entitled "The Leap to Quantum-Safety: A game for the transition to QS PKI," led by Lærke Vinther Christiansen, a PhD Candidate at Delft University of Technology.
+The workshop is held multiple times throughout the day and is situated in the foyer behind the blue hall.
+Due to the limited capacity for participants in the game, it is advisable to pre-register.

 {{< agenda "agenda" >}}